radhe-raman-tiwari/Rice-crop-Insects-and-Weed-Detection-using-faster-R-CNN/models/research/object_detection/README.md

 The last thing to do before training is to create a label map and edit the training configuration file.

 #### 5a.
 Label map
 The label map tells the trainer what each object is by defining a mapping of class names to class ID numbers.
-Use a text editor to create a new file and save it as labelmap.pbtxt in the C:\tensorflow1\models\research\object_detection\training folder.
+Use a text editor to create a new file and save it as labelmap.pbtxt in the C:\models\research\object_detection\training folder.
 (Make sure the file type is .pbtxt, not .txt !)
-In the text editor, copy or type in the label map in the format below (the example below is the label map for my Pinochle Deck Card Detector):
+In the text editor, copy or type in the label map in the format below (the example below is the label map for this thesis project):
 ```

 item {
     id: 1
-  name: 'nine'
+    name: 'Armyworms'
 }

 item {
     id: 2
-  name: 'ten'
+    name: 'Brown_plant_leafhopper'
 }

 item {
     id: 3
-  name: 'jack'
+    name: 'Gall_midge'
 }

 item {
     id: 4
-  name: 'queen'
+    name: 'Grasshopper'
 }

 item {
     id: 5
-  name: 'king'
+    name: 'Leaf_folder'
 }

 item {
     id: 6
+    name: 'Mealy_bug'
+}

+item {
+    id: 7
+    name: 'Paddy_stemborer'
+}

+item {
+    id: 8
+    name: 'Rice_case_worm'
+}

+item {
+    id: 9
+    name: 'Rice_earhead_bug'
+}

+item {
+    id: 10
+    name: 'Rice_horned_caterpillar'
+}

+item {
+    id: 11
+    name: 'Rice_skipper'
+}

+item {
+    id: 12
+    name: 'Spiny_beetle'
+}

+item {
+    id: 13
+    name: 'Thrips'
+}

+item {
+    id: 14
+    name: 'White_backed_plant_hopper'
+}

+item {
+    id: 15
+    name: 'Whorl_maggot'
+}

+item {
+    id: 16
-  name: 'ace'
+    name: 'Weed'
 }
 ```
 The label map ID numbers should be the same as what is defined in the generate_tfrecord.py file.
 For the basketball, shirt, and shoe detector example mentioned in Step 4, the labelmap.pbtxt file will look like: